 A. Islamic Moorings

 Islam, which was used as a battle cry for the creation of Pakistan, is the bedrock of Pakistan’s Ideology.
-As Islam prescribes a complete code of life for Muslims including their personal life, guidance for social relations, economic ethics, and political conduct, Pakistan’s ideology draws heavily from this source.
+As Islam prescribes a complete code of life for Muslims, including their personal lives, guidance for social relations, economic ethics, and political conduct, Pakistan’s ideology draws heavily from this source.
 It also provides them with a world view and norms of behaviour toward other countries.

-However, Pakistan’s ideology, though heavily borrowing from this eternal concept, is relevant only to the extent of Pakistan about its internal conduct and external relations.
-We should not equate it with Islamic ideology which has universal relevance in terms of time and space.
-Pakistan is a nation-state, a country with definite geographical boundaries containing a nation within those territorial limits.
+However, Pakistan’s ideology, though heavily borrowing from this eternal concept, is relevant only to the extent of Pakistan's internal conduct and external relations.
+We should not equate it with Islamic ideology, which has universal relevance in terms of time and space.
+Pakistan is a nation-state, a country with definite geographical boundaries that contains a nation within those territorial limits.